ssaniva/cs594-spring-2015/exams/exam3.md

 2. Let's assume that you've collected data, performed analysis, and are ready to present the result.
 Provide a simple example on how your result, in the eyes of the research community, can fall trap to confirmation bias.

-3. When looking are your project's research question and answer, is it longitudinal study or or cross-sectional study?
+3. When looking at your project's research question and answer, is it longitudinal study or or cross-sectional study?
 Please explain why.

 4. For your project, describe how you employed exploratory data analysis (EDA).
 Provide a specific example.